Food Systems & Development Finance

 Connecting Development Finance & the Food System

-With the broadly defined food system components outlined above, the next step is to consider how traditional development finance tools can be deployed to define and prove the viability of a food system asset class.
-This is where the connection between development finance and the food system presents its greatest potential.
-Although traditionally, these two sectors have not collaborated in any significant fashion, food systems can be brought into coordination with public finance in order to bring capital to the system as a whole.
+With these broad food system components outlined, it is possible to explore how traditional development finance tools can be employed to prove the viability of a food system asset class.
+This is where development finance in connection with the food system presents groundbreaking potential.

-To date DFAs have not been fully integrated into the healthy food community, despite frequently overlapping goals and methods.
-Yet opportunities for collaboration with DFAs are increasing, given changing economic environments in which DFAs work, and post-crisis changes to their business models which include expanding products and services in places where private finance is not always readily available.
+DFAs target specific social and environmental benefits on a greater scale than the work of local level food systems efforts and they share many goals and methods with the food community.
+Though DFAs have not been fully integrated into the food community, opportunities for collaboration are increasing because of changing economic environments in which DFAs succeed by expanding products and services in places where private finance is not always readily available.

 There is great potential for a broadly defined food system to become a desired and performance driven asset class.
 Through collaboration between food system participants and development finance agencies, new investments can be catalyzed that will drive the creation of this asset class.
 The opportunity to link food and development finance has vast potential, including using traditional financing tools such as bonds for non-profits, food hubs, and farm expansions, as well as tax increment finance for food industry industrial parks, neighborhood revitalization, or early stage financing models for entrepreneurs and food technology based businesses.